ardhi/bajo/tutorial/02-user-guide.md

 To set your ```{data-dir}``` somewhere else, you need to tell Bajo where to find it by using an argument switch.

-Assuming your data directory is ```my-data-dir``` at the same level as your project directory, run your app like this:
+Assuming your data directory is ```my-data-dir``` at the same level as your app directory, run your app like this:

 ```bash
 $ node index.js --dir-data=../my-data-dir
 ```

 If using program arguments seems a bit like a hassle for you, just use Bajo's [dotenv](https://github.com/motdotla/dotenv) support.
-Create a ```.env``` file in your project directory and put this inside:
+Create a ```.env``` file in your app directory and put this inside:

 ```text
 DIR__DATA=../my-data-dir              # double underscores!!!